-Carrying two passengers, he set a new mark on September 28, 1911, by a record flight of 1 hour and 58 minutes in a Burgess-Wright plane at Nassau Boulevard, N. Y. It made him a national hero of the air.
+Carrying two passengers, he set a new mark on September 28, 1911, by a record flight of 1 hour and 58 minutes in a Burgess-Wright plane at Nassau Boulevard, N.Y.
+It made him a national hero of the air.

-Again, while on duty in Texas, he made a cross-country and endurance record flight with 2 passengers in a Burgess tractor.
+Again, while on duty in Texas, he made a cross-country and endurance record flight with two passengers in a Burgess tractor.
 This was for the then remarkable distance of 220 miles, from Texas City to San Antonio, made in 3 hours and 50 minutes.
-Upon arrivingover San Antonio, Maj.
-Milling remained in the air for more than 30 minutes, thus establishing a new American duration record of 4 hours and 22 minutes.
-His Burgess plane had a 70-horsepower Renault engine.
+Upon arriving over San Antonio, Maj.